Internet in Japan: History

 In 2004, 52.1% of households had Internet access, with more than half of these households using broadband.

 In March 2005, DSL had more than 13.6 million customers.
 The concurrence of FTTH was increasingly stronger, with the arrival of operators like the Tokyo Electric Power Company (TEPCO), allied to KDDI and NTT.
 Three million customers were wired with FTTP in March 2005 and according to Yano Research it was on track to supplant DSL by 2007.

 The Japanese model of optical fiber deployment is difficult to compare to other markets.
 The last kilometer is often done on lattice towers, shared between operators, even cable operators.
 This distribution technique reduces the vulnerability to earthquakes and lowers costs dramatically.

-The prevalence of FTTH can be explained by the Japanese government's forced local loop unbundling of NTT and very low charges to connect for new Internet service providers (ISPs), leading to new ISPs connecting DSL with low cost and being able to charge cheaper prices due to having a smaller scale operation to challenge the incumbent NTT into using its greater finances to lay fiber to the home to distinguish itself from the competition with higher speeds and also incentivizing some other ISPs to explore fiber to the home, although it remained the dominant fiber provider.
+The prevalence of FTTH can be explained by the Japanese government's forced local loop unbundling of NTT and very low charges to connect for new ISPs, leading to new ISPs connecting DSL with low cost and being able to charge cheaper prices due to having a smaller scale operation to challenge the incumbent NTT into using its greater finances to lay fiber to the home to distinguish itself from the competition with higher speeds and also incentivizing some other ISPs to explore fiber to the home, although it remained the dominant fiber provider.

 The unique problem facing Japan's broadband situation is due to the popularity of high-speed FTTP.
 Operators struggle to maintain enough bandwidth to allow maximum usage of the service by customers.
 Even the largest operators have capacities in the region of tens of gigabits while customers with 1 gigabit FTTP services (or higher) may number in the thousands.
 This problem is further compounded by limits caused by internal router bandwidth.
 Estimates of traffic based on data collected in May 2007 by the Ministry of Internal Affairs and Communications set total network usage at approximately 720 Gbit/s combined.
 The report further states that by May 2008, total traffic will exceed 1 Tbit/s.